axtk/skdl/README.md

 # skdl

-*Scheduled actions and pollings as Promises*
+*Polling as an async function*

-Interaction with a scheduled repeated action or a polling looks similar to interaction with a `Promise`: launching and waiting for its resolution before proceeding to other tasks.
-This package helps reduce the effort (and amount of code) required to set up a polling by creating a `Promise` for a repeated action that resolves when a defined condition is met.
+Interaction with a polling (i.e. a scheduled repeated action) looks similar to interaction with an asynchronous function: calling and waiting for its resolution before proceeding to other tasks.
+This package helps reduce the effort (and amount of code) required to set up a polling by creating an async function for a repeated action that is resolved when a defined condition is met.

 ## Installation